Fiveable

 3. Conduct risk assessments to identify potential threats and vulnerabilities associated with each third party (unpatched systems, weak encryption), analyze the likelihood and impact of security incidents, and prioritize risks based on their severity and potential consequences

-4. Implement risk mitigation strategies by establishing security requirements and for third parties (data encryption, access controls), implementing technical controls (firewalls, intrusion detection systems), and developing incident response and business continuity plans to minimize the impact of security incidents
+4. Implement risk mitigation strategies by establishing security requirements and contractual obligations for third parties (data encryption, access controls), implementing technical controls (firewalls, intrusion detection systems), and developing incident response and business continuity plans to minimize the impact of security incidents

 Importance of third-party security audits